Hurricane Marine Debris Cleanup

 After exhausting avenues for FEMA funding to clean up Hurricane Irma marine debris in Keys canals, Monroe County led a months-long effort to obtain alternate funding from the Emergency Watershed Protection Program of the U.S. Department of Agriculture’s Natural Resources Conservation Service.

 This type of funding was used following Hurricane Georges in 1998 to help the marine cleanup, but it is not commonly used for this purpose in the Keys.
-This time, it took a lot of advocating and work by County staff, help from leaders and staff of Marathon and Islamorada, and major advocating by U.S. Senator Bill Nelson, U.S. Senator Marco Rubio, U.S. Rep. Carlos Curbelo and State Rep. Holly Raschein, to be awarded this large grant.
+This time, it took a lot of advocating and work by County staff, help from leaders and staff of Marathon and Islamorada, and major advocating by U.S. Senator Bill Nelson, U.S. Senator Marco Rubio, U.S. Rep. Carlos Curbelo, State Rep. Holly Raschein and State Senator Anitere Flores to be awarded this large grant.

 A total of $49.2 million is available under the grant ($45.9 million for marine clearing activities and $3.3 million for monitoring).
 It is divided as follows: $35.2 million for unincorporated Monroe County, $7.5 million for Marathon and $6.5 million for Islamorada.